pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/07-where-next.rst

 Where next?
 ===========

-With these preceding chapters, you've learned all you need to implement sophisticated audio experiments in PsyNet.
+If you've made it through all these chapters, you're pretty much a PsyNet expert.
 Congratulations!

 Deploying an experiment to a web server requires some additional steps that we have not covered in this tutorial.